 User experience is what the interaction with the system feels like to the users (subjectively).
 Some authors define Experience Goals as user’s priorities and expectations and others use Experience Goals to reflects how user feel when interact with the product.

-When select experience goals for you persona try identify which of them seems most relevant or priority for that persona.
+When you select experience goals for your persona, try to identify which of them seems most relevant or high priority for that persona.

 Experience goals can be define in general way or as product-related:

-General: having fun, not feeling stupid or don’t waste time.
+General: having fun, not feeling stupid or don’t want to waste time.

-Product related: feel confident and secure with the transaction (Ej. persona using a online banking)
+Product related: feeling confident and secure with the transaction (E.g. a persona using online banking)

-User experience goals help us to prioritize user interest regarding to interactive systems, this could be use for take interaction design decisions or as determinant for adding a new feature.
+User experience goals help us to prioritize user interest relating to interactive systems.
+This could be used for taking interaction design decisions or as the determination for adding a new feature.

 3.7 Devices & Platforms

-This module reflect devices and platforms persona uses.
-Depending on your product/service domain this module might not be relevant.
+This module reflects devices and platforms that personas use.
+Depending on your product/service domain, this module might not be relevant.

-In the case of a software product this module allows to quickly understand persona skills and habits related with devices and technologies and possible expectations.
-E.g. What devices have?
-Is Mac or PC user?.
+In the case of a software product, this module allows you to quickly understand persona skills and habits related to devices, technologies and possible expectations.
+E.g. What devices do personas have?
+Are they Mac or PC users?

 Define the variables relevant for your product/service.

-For this example, we use: Device and Software Platform.
+For this example, we use the Device and Software Platforms.

 3.8 Domain details: Used Software / Apps*

-This element also should change if you are building personas for a different domain, in this example the persona belong the software domain, but you should replace for any other related to your own company/product domain.
+This element also should change if you are building personas for a different domain: in this example, the persona belongs to the software domain, but you should replace it for any other related to your own company/product domain.

-In the example this module reflect persona software/app consumer habits.
+In the example, this module reflects a persona's software/app consumer habits.

-We use Pie chart to present most used software-app category.
+We can use a Pie chart to present the most used software-app categories.

 3.9 Must Do / Must Never

-Must Do and Must Never are basic guidelines for interaction and experience.
-Include what persona expect and want (must do) and what frustrates him and annoys (must never).
+Must Do and Must Never are basic guidelines for interactions and experiences.
+Include what personas expect and want (must do) and what frustrates them and annoys them (must never).

-This module mix all persona’s elements: Personality + proficiency + User Experience Goals.
-Basically it is about put in context or in a specific scenario the User Experience Goals adjusting to his personality and experience.
+This module mixes all of the persona’s elements: Personality + proficiency + User Experience Goals.
+Basically it's about putting in context or in specific scenarios the User Experience's Goals, adjusting to its personality and experiences.

-E.g. : We include “Ease of use” as a Experience Goal of this persona (see 3.10) then one “Must do” tip arising from these could be:
+E.g. : We include “Ease of use” as an Experience Goal of this persona (see 3.10), then one “Must do” tip arising from these could be:

 “Hide unnecessary process.
-This persona is not focus in control but in facility” (Interaction)
+This persona is not focused in control, but in facility” (Interaction)

 “Need clear text-blocks with more important concepts.
 Feels overwhelmed with information overload and complexity” (content)

-Structure: sentence is compose from a bold phrase (Do / Don’t do), for specific action and a normal text sentence for resume the reason why (why).
+Structure: sentences are composed from a bold phrase (Do / Don’t do), for specific action and normal text, the sentence for resuming the reason why (why).

 3.10 Relationship with the brand and the product

-This module reflect the persona relationship with brand and/or specific specific product.
+This module reflects the persona relationship with a brand and/or a specific product.

 a- Seek and Value: Most seek and value content or functionality from our brand (or competitor) for that persona.

-b- Level of user: Brand-persona relationship (In the example we define 3 levels):
+b- Level of user: Brand-persona relationship (In the example, we define three levels):

 Level 1: Do not know the brand or use our products.